Phase d’Ordres & d’Initiative

 Characters move at the end of the Command phase after unit movement has been completed.
 Characters never move with units during the Command phase, not even if a character joined a unit in a previous turn or if such a unit charges or evades using initiative.
 When units are repositioned during other phases, during pursuit combat for example, characters which have joined units are moved with them.

 Each character can move once and up to 60cm, or 100cm if flying.
 Characters can always move at full pace and, unless mounted on a monstrous mount or riding a chariot, always treat terrain as if they were infantry.
 No Command test is required for a character to move.
-Any failed Order rolls made in the Command phase do not affect his ability to move.
+Any failed Order rolls made in the Command phase do not affect a character’s ability to move.

 Due to their unique role in Warmaster, characters are treated differently to other types of units.
 Character stands are essentially ‘tokens’ that are considered to be ‘transparent’ on the battlefield.
 In other words, this means they can move through units from their own side, and similarly, a unit can move through its own side’s characters.
 All stands from either side can see past and, if they are appropriately armed, can shoot through characters as if they were not there.